sunnwydays/ecepathmaker/README.md

 ## Feedback

 I value your feedback!
 Please provide your feedback [here](https://forms.gle/YjY4d6zPToQ9c2Ea6).
+NOTE: `**` was used a separation character initially, but replaced it with `%%` to avoid causing bold text when sending on messaging platforms.

 ## Getting Started